Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 What the discrepancy means:

-When official figures differ from the experienced reality, something is being deliberately concealed.
-The KPIs measure the wrong things.
-Or the status reports are optimized.
+When the official numbers differ from experienced reality, things are being actively concealed.
+The KPIs are measuring the wrong things.
+Or status reports are polished.
 Or there is a culture where problems are not allowed to be addressed.

 • Status reports optimized for management